Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Normalization Strategies

 \end{enumerate} where $x_o$ denotes the output of the embedding layer, the hidden input state. $y_0$ represents the normalized input hidden state. $x_L$ denotes the hidden state output by the final layer \(L\) of the Transformer sub-layer.
 This design unifies pre- and output-normalization to regulate variance from both ends.
 For clarity, the locations of normalization layers in the Post-, Pre-, and Peri-LN architectures are illustrated in Figure~\ref{fig:LN Placement}.

+Both the latest Gemma \citep{gemma3, gemma2} and OLMo \citep{olmo2} model families, which apply output layer normalization, adopt the same peri-normalization strategy.
+However, neither line of work rigorously examines how this placement constrains variance or mitigates large residual activations.
+Our study extends these open-sourced large-scale models by providing both theoretical and empirical insights into the Peri-LN scheme.

-\paragraph{Controlling Variance \& Preserving Gradients.} By normalizing both the input and output of each sub-layer, Peri-LN constrains the \emph{residual spikes} common in Pre-LN, while retaining a stronger gradient pathway than Post-LN.
-Concretely, if $\mathrm{Norm}(\mathrm{Module}(\mathrm{Norm}(x_l)))$ has near-constant variance $\beta_0$, then
+\paragraph{Controlling Variance \& Preserving Gradients.} By normalizing both the input and output of each sub-layer, Peri-LN constrains the \emph{residual spikes} commonly observed in Pre-LN, while maintaining a stronger gradient pathway than Post-LN.
+Concretely, if $\mathrm{Norm}(\mathrm{Module}(\mathrm{Norm}(x_l)))$ exhibits near-constant variance $\beta_0$, then

-leading to \emph{linear or sub-exponential} hidden state growth rather than exponential blow-up.
-We empirically verify this effect in Section~\ref{subsec:growth of hidden state}.
+resulting in \emph{linear or sub-exponential} growth of activations, in contrast to the exponential growth patterns of Pre-LN.

-\paragraph{Open-Sourced Peri-LN Models: Gemma$2$ \& OLMo$2$.} Both Gemma$2$ and OLMo$2$, which apply output layer normalization, employ the same peri-normalization strategy within each Transformer layer.
-However, neither model rigorously examines how this placement constrains variance or mitigates large residual activations.
-Our work extends Gemma$2$ and OLMo$2$ by offering both theoretical and empirical perspectives within the Peri-LN scheme.
-Further discussion of the OLMo$2$ is provided in Appendix~\ref{appendix:olmo2}.
+Although Pre-LN and Peri-LN exhibit comparable, roughly linear variance growth at initialization \citep{cnnvariance,residual_arxiv}, their trajectories diverge once training begins.
+The additional normalization layer (Output-LN) in Peri-LN preserves the conditions of Eq.~\ref{eq:linear-increase-variance}, enabling the model’s hidden states to remain better conditioned.
+By contrast, the rapid surge in variance observed in Pre-LN can trigger instability during the early stages of training, an effect we quantify empirically in Sections \ref{sec:analysis} and \ref{sec:ablation}.